Driving forces on dislocations due to strain gradients and higher order gradients: Introduction

-The idea of dislocation defects was first conceived mathematically \cite{volterra1907equilibre} and later applied in the context of plasticity\cite{taylor1934}, by considering the movement of defects in a periodic lattice.
+The idea of dislocation defects was first conceived mathematically \cite{volterra1907equilibre} and later applied in the context of plasticity \cite{taylor1934}, by considering the movement of defects in a periodic lattice.
 It soon became a vital feature of investigation in real three-dimensional (3D) crystals \cite{Frank1952,hirth1967theory,kubin2013dislocations}.
 Since the bubble-raft model \cite{Bragg1947}, two-dimensional (2D) crystals have also been used as simple models to study dislocation dynamics (e.g., using colloids \cite{vanderMeer15356}, complex plasmas \cite{Nosenko2011} and vortices in superconductors \cite{Miguel2003}).

-The individual dislocation movement is generally assumed to be governed by some well-known configurational forces: the Peach-Koehler (PK) driving force due to background stresses \cite{Peach1950} and the Peierls-Nabarro barrier due to crystal's discreteness \cite{Peierls1940,Nabarro1947} besides other possible motion's resistance, climb and diffusion mechanisms \cite{hirth1967theory,phillips2001crystals,bulatov2006computer,kubin2013dislocations}.
+The individual dislocation movement is generally assumed to be governed by some well-known mechanisms: the Peach-Koehler (PK) driving force \cite{Peach1950} and the Peierls-Nabarro barrier \cite{Peierls1940,Nabarro1947} besides other possible motion's resistance, climb and diffusion mechanisms \cite{hirth1967theory,phillips2001crystals,bulatov2006computer,kubin2013dislocations}.
 These forces have been widely used to model plastic deformations in Discrete Dislocation Dynamics (DDD) simulations \cite{bulatov2006computer,kubin2013dislocations}, where the exact locations of all atoms can be ignored and one only needs to consider the dynamics of dislocation lines, in 3D, or points, in 2D.
 The validity of such mesoscale approach relies on the forces and mobility law that it considers.

 The PK interactions between dislocations have power law behavior and the resulting dynamics has no intrinsic length scale (thus leading to a ``similitude principle" \cite{Zaiser2014}).
 The size effects and length scales emerging from DDD simulations \cite{El-Awady2015,Chakravarthy2011} and from rigorous theories \cite{Valdenarie2016,Groma2016} based on PK driving forces are usually associated with the obstacle and dislocation densities.
 They still cannot explain the full range of new plastic phenomena with technological impact observed, for instance, in micron and sub-micron scales \cite{GREER2011,kraft2010,GAO2016,Voyiadjis2017} (with a ``smaller is stronger" trend) and during shock loadings \cite{MEYERS200991,Remington2015,Zepeda-Ruiz2017,Wehrenberg2017}.
 Thus, several phenomenological and mechanism-based models have been developed, including corrections to the mobility law \cite{Gurrutxaga2016}, nonlocal Elasticity \cite{eringen2002nonlocal,Lazar2005} and strain gradient plasticity \cite{AIFANTIS1992,fleck1997,HUANG2004753,Fleck2015}.